idia640/presentations/week08/PITCHME.md

 Because conversational speech is so highly coordinated and works incrementally, we have a sophisticated ability to detect errors and repair them.
 One thing we do unconsciously is look for positive evidence of understanding.

-1. Assertions of understanding (could include backchannel response - uh-huh, m, I'see, nod)
+1. Assertions of understanding (could include backchannel response - uh-huh, m, I see, nod)
 2. Presupposition of understanding - speaker A continues speaking.
 3. Displays of understanding - B displays understanding
 4. Exemplification of understanding - paraphrase, iconic gesture, etc.

 There is synchrony between speakers and also among speakers and listeners.
 Onset of gestures timed with prosodic rhythm of speech.
 Rhythm is crucial for conversation understanding and outcome.
 Comparable to musical performance.

-Pitch is a carrier of non-verbal information (as body language) and speakers tend to synchronize with their conversational partners.
+Pitch is a carrier of non-verbal information (as  is body language) and speakers tend to  synchronize with their conversational partners.

 If you are interested in how people coordinate language using speech and gesture, researchers such as Birdwhistle, Kendon and others have studied synchrony and rhythm in conversation.
 In HCI, these are important areas of study for the development of conversational avatars.